-Even 10,000 years ago humans adorned themselves with shells, stones and amber.
-Not only axes and hatchets were produced with the discovery of new methods of copper and bronze processing, but also rings and jewellery.
-Jewellery has long been a nonverbal symbolic system whose identity-defining character allowed social, territorial and religious groups to visually differentiate themselves.
-This is still valid today, to some extent, with jewellery expressing something about the wearer.
-A fine diamond ring still stands for pure elegance and quality, extravagant earrings speak of a strong demeanor and angular jewellery expresses masculinity and directness.
+Since the earliest days of humanity, we have adorned ourselves with jewellery.
+10,000 years ago, we decorated ourselves in shells, stones, and amber, and with the new methods of copper and bronze processing, we produced not only axes and hatches, but rings, armbands, and necklaces.
+Jewellery has long been a non-verbal symbolic system whose identity-defining character allowed social, territorial and religious groups to visually differentiate themselves.
+To some extent, this is still valid today, with jewellery expressing something about its wearer: a fine diamond ring still stands for pure elegance and quality, extravagant earrings speak of a strong demeanour and angular jewellery expresses masculinity and directness.

-We chose eight designers who not only create unique pieces, but also merge their work with quality, craftsmanship and good ethics.
-A list that’s also quite perfect for all those special-occasion-gift-seekers who want to give with a clear conscience.
+In this spirit, we want to showcase designers who not only create unique pieces, but also combine their work with quality and craftsmanship.
+This list is also quite perfect for all those special-occasion-gift-seekers who want to give with a clear conscience this holiday season.

 Renowned for artisanal craftsmanship since its inception a half-century ago, the luxury fashion house out of Venice has reached a whole new level of covetable creation under the direction of designer Daniel Lee (recently named Accessories Designer of the Year), some of whose most inspired inventions are to be found in the realm of jewellery.
 While recent collections have boasted many bold and inviting statement pieces, these silver earrings are fusions of lasting allure, offering a classy and timeless look for an everyday wear with a creative swirl as a fresh detail, echoing the curvilinear movements of Lee’s most distinguished designs in footwear and bags.
 Forego your standard silver hoops and opt for the hottest accessory designer on the market – with this pair, you’re sure to stand out.Shop now